 - Has this IT company been in business for more than 3- 5 years - the breaking point for most failed small businesses?

 - Does this IT company have any positive reviews online or can they provide a reference from a recent or current satisfied client?

 - Can this IT professional serve you during business hours (not moonlighting from their full time job on the weekends only)?

 - Can this small business IT consultant provide you with a detailed estimate for the solution you want to implement?
 Is it itemized?

 - What sort of follow up services are available?
 Does the IT professional offer repair and follow up, or will you need someone else to maintain the services this person will install and set up?

 Research shows that companies with updated IT systems benefit from more new clients and higher client retention rates.
 Investing in your business IT is a wise move.

-TUCU is a Toronto IT Support Company.
-We serve SMB’s and NPO’s.
+TUCU is a Toronto IT Company serving clients since 2003.
+As small business IT experts, we will help you with every aspect of your growing and changing IT needs.
 Schedule your free consult to see how we can help you.